Battle of Cantenna

-The Battle of Cantenna was one of the last battles of the Third Servile War, and took place in 71 BC near Cantenna, Lucania, about 5 km from Giungano.
+The Battle of Cantenna was one of the last battles of the Third Servile War and took place in 71 BC near Cantenna, Lucania, about 5 km from Giungano.
 The slave army was annihilated by Marcus Licinius Crassus' legions.

 Description

-Crassus had built a 60 km-long ditch and a wall along the isthmus or Rhegium to trap Spartacus and his army.
+Crassus had built a 60 km-long ditch and a wall along the isthmus of Rhegium to trap Spartacus and his army.
 One night, a big storm happened, and Spartacus used this opportunity to escape north with most of his army.
 However, a force of about 20,000 slaves remained behind under Gannicus and Castus.
 So, Crassus decided to finish them first.
 He sent 2 legates to flank the rebels and distract them.
 When the force of a few thousand arrived, they were surrounded by the rebels.
 The Romans fought bravely, desperately trying to buy time for Crassus's main force to arrive.
-Soon after the main army arrived and surrounded the rebels, what followed was a slaughter in which most of the rebel army was killed or imprisoned.
+Soon after the main army arrived and surrounded the rebels, what followed was a slaughter in which most of the rebel army were killed or imprisoned.

 After the battle Crassus moved north to confront the main rebel force under Spartacus.